 Abstract:

-During planetary entry and Earth return missions, spacecraft surfaces experience significant thermal radiation effects due to high-enthalpy, high-velocity gases.
-Unlike conductive heat transfer, the volumetric radiation effect depends critically on the radiative properties of thermal protection materials.
-The lightweight needled quartz fiber/phenolic composite, with its high porosity and semi-transparent characteristics, demonstrates particularly favorable radiative heat transfer properties.
-This study developed an improved thermal response model by incorporating volumetric radiative transfer equations into conventional ablation models.
-Comparative analyses with experimental data demonstrated that the proposed volumetric radiation-ablation model achieved superior prediction accuracy compared to traditional approaches.
+During planetary entry and Earth return missions, spacecraft surfaces experience significant thermal radiation effects due to high-enthalpy and high-velocity gases.
+Unlike conductive heat transfer, the volume radiation effect depends critically on the radiative properties of thermal protection materials.
+The lightweight needled quartz fiber/phenolic resin composite demonstrates favorable characteristics for radiative heat transfer due to its high porosity and semitransparent medium properties.
+This study developed an improved thermal response model by incorporating volume radiative transfer equations into conventional ablation models.
+Comparative analyses with experimental data demonstrated that the proposed volume-radiation-ablation model achieved superior prediction accuracy compared to traditional approaches.
 The results revealed that composites with higher absorption and scattering coefficients exhibited enhanced thermal insulation performance.
-Under high-radiation heating conditions, accelerated pyrolysis of phenolic resin occurred within the composite material, accompanied by increased internal pyrolysis gas pressure.
-Conversely, high convective heating conditions primarily elevated the surface ablation recession rate.
-These findings provide valuable insights for engineering applications of lightweight needled quartz fiber/phenolic composites in thermal protection systems for deep space exploration vehicles.
+Under high-radiation heating conditions, accelerated pyrolysis of phenolic resin occurred within the material, accompanied by increased internal pyrolysis gas pressure.
+Conversely, high convective heating conditions primarily increased the surface ablation recession rate.
+These findings provide valuable insights for engineering applications of lightweight needled quartz fiber/phenolic resin composites in thermal protection systems for deep space exploration vehicles.